PatrickJS/cli-book/chapter-two/chapter-two.md

 	PHLMLAMEAD:~$ _

-`-v` flag is a common flag used to display the version of the software.
+You should see similar output.
+The `-v` flag is a common flag used to display the version of the software you have installed.
+It also implicitly let's you know if the software is installed.

-##Directory structure
+## Modules Directory Structure

-The following is the directory structure for our seed project.
-Check it out, then we'll break it down.
+Next up is creating the directory structure for our module.
+I would recommend something like this:

-	/project
+	project/
 	  package.json
-	  /bin
+	  bin/
 	    hello
-	  /lib
+	  lib/
 	    hello.js

-###package.json
+### project/package.json

-`package.json` is the configuration file for your npm package.
-It's required for any npm module and is placed at in the root of your projects directory. `package.json` lets npm install dependencies, lets users find your package on npm.org, and provides a way to setup commands for running and testing the module.
+`package.json` is the configuration file for your npm module.
+It's required for every npm module and is placed at in the root directory.
+It provides valuable information regarding module dependencies, general module information, and other configuration options.

-Some specific fields you can provide are:

-* `name`
-* `version`
-* `dependencies`
-* `repository url`

-I wouldn't dare try to cover the details of this file here.
-Visit [npm.org](https://npmjs.org/doc/files/package.json.html) for a complete description.

-###/bin and /bin/hello

-The bin directory contains files whose names represent commands that will be available once the module is installed.
-In this case, `/bin/hello` will register a command `hello` which you could run like this:

-	PHLMLAMEAD:~$ hello

-You can call the folder anything you like, but the name `bin` provides some context about its contents.
+`package.json` is where you would specify the module name, version number, repository url, license, and author.

+For a complete listing of configuration options, checkout the documentation at [npm.org](https://npmjs.org/doc/files/package.json.html).

+### project/bin/

+The bin directory contains commands we want to our module to add to the system PATH.
+The name of each file represent a command to register.
+If the directory contains a file called `my-command`, a user would be able to access its contents by running `my-command` from their terminal.

+The name bin is descriptive, but not required.
+The folder will need to be specified in `package.json` to have any special role.

-### /lib and /lib/hello.js
+### project/bin/hello

-The `/lib` directory is going to contain all the code that we need to run the commands.
-When someone runs the command `hello` from the terminal, the file in our `/bin` directory is going to call something in our `/lib` folder.
+`hello` is going to contain the necessary code to run the command line tool.
+Because it is in the bin directory, it will register the command `hello` to be accessible via the terminal.

-We could easily store everything in `/bin/hello`, but doing so would create code that is not reusable.
-It would be better to create a reusable API in `/lib/hello.js` that can be used globally via our command line tool, and reused locally within a separate node application.

-##Global v. location installation

-I want to touch on this real quick because it's important.
-There are two ways someone can install your npm modules, locally and globally.

-	PHLMLAMEAD:~$ npm install hello

-If a users installs you module locally, these modules will only be accessible from within that directory, and terminal commands will not be registered.

-	PHLMLAMEAD:~$ npm install -g hello

-If a user installs your module globally, it will register potential terminal commands with the terminal.

-Our commands will always require global installation so users can access them via the command line.
+### project/lib/

+This is the library folder which will contain the majority of the source code.
+While `hello` in `project/bin/` is the entrance point for our tool, the bulk of our code will reside in `project/lib/`.

+### /project/lib/hello.js

+This file will contain the functionality for the `hello` command.

+All the javascript could be stored in `project/bin/hello`, but that's poor practice.
+It's cleaner and more reusable to have `hello` bootstrap code inside `hello.js`.

-##Running npm init
+## Running npm init

-Most of your `package.json` file is going to be auto generated.
-All you need to do is create a directory to house your package, navigate to it in your terminal, and run `npm init`.
-This will take you though a series of questions about your new package.
+To create a new npm module, run `npm init` from the terminal.
+This will provide a wizard for setting up a basic module configuration.

 The process is shown below.